luerhard/chapter_regression_and_artifical/main.md

 Thus, how does [!sml] actually compare to [!ts]?
 There are two main answers to that, in our view, crucial question, one is epistemological, the other practical.
 While [!ts] infers models that _explain_ how an outcome is generated with unbiased and consistent estimators, [!sml] does not care about interpretability.
-While the coefficients are the most interesting part of regressions for social scientists, the features are of little to no interest for typical [!ml] use cases (cf. section X).\todo[author=rhh]{reicht hier der verweis auf die sections bzw das wein-bsp unten? da sagen wir ja genau das nochmal, oder?}
+While the coefficients are the most interesting part of regressions for social scientists, the features are of little to no interest for typical [!ml] use cases (cf. Section @sec:ml_in_soc).
 Instead, the main goal of [!sml] is how to best forecast the outcome.
 Thus, [!sml] models do not need to care about meaningful interpretations or unbiased estimators.
 This is a crucial epistemological difference and yields many practical consequences.

 Foremost, the prioritization of predictions affords 'out-of-sample' testing, i.e., the ability of models to predict unknown observations.
 Thus, unlike most social scientists using _one_ data set for modelling efforts, SML consists of at least two data sets: training and test data.
-The training data is used to develop the model, the second to test its predictive capacity on out-of-sample data.
+The former is used to develop the model, the latter to test its predictive capacity on out-of-sample data.
 Often, the train and test sets are randomly sampled from the same data set which is split, e.g., 50/50.
 That means properties like autocorrelation or multicollinearity are merely treated as features, not as problems like in inferential statistics.